-  While the causes of multiple sclerosis are not yet fully understood, it is believed that PPMS is fundamentally different to RRMS.
-The underlying mechanisms are believed to be different, and the inflammation that is associated with relapses in the latter are reduced in PPMS.
+While the causes of multiple sclerosis are not yet fully understood, it is believed that PPMS is fundamentally different from RRMS.
+The underlying mechanisms are believed to be different, and the inflammation that is associated with relapses in the latter is reduced in PPMS.

 While PPMS is less common and usually occurs later in life, it is more likely to lead to disability in a shorter period of time.
 Of course, being MS, this varies from case-to-case.